A salute to the working horses of Wells

 The community rallied round, with businesses and residents donating money, even the local children donated their pocket money, and together they successfully raised the £15,000.

-The Lifeboat Horse is now set to become a permanent fixture.
-It has been in storage since October for protection from the winter weather, but is scheduled to return to its original setting on May 20th, and the harbour commissioners have pledged to cover all future maintenance costs.
+The Lifeboat Horse is now a permanent fixture.
+It had been in storage since October for protection from the winter weather, but was returned to its original setting in May, and the harbour commissioners have pledged to cover all future maintenance costs.